Gladys Hoffman 1917 - 2020 - Obituary

 May 19, 1917 - July 29, 2020

-Gladys Hoffman passed away on July 29, 2020 in Sonoma, CA at the age of 103 with her loving family close by.
+Gladys Hoffman, age 103, passed away on July 29, 2020 in Sonoma, CA with her loving family close by.

 Gladys was born on May 19, 1917 in Costa Rica to an American father, James Hoffman of Buffalo, NY, and his wife, Victoria Arley of Guanacaste Province, Costa Rica.
 She married Randolph Albert and moved to Santa Barbara, CA in 1945, just after World War II.
 During the war, Gladys worked as a civilian in the Canal Zone for the American military.
 Gladys then settled in Daly City and later in Oakland, CA before transitioning to Sonoma County.